shamil614/shamil614.github.io/_posts/2019-05-05-authentication_and_authorization_with_graphql.markdown

 Below is the request for `private_notes` by a `consumer`.
 ![Consumer requests private notes](/assets/images/graphql_auth/graphiql_consumer_private_notes.png)

-The result shows the proper error message define in the business layer module.
+The result shows the proper error message that was defined in the business layer module.

 ## Conclusion

-Exploring GraphQL and Absinthe provided great insights into the spec, and implementation options available.
+Exploring GraphQL and Absinthe provided great insights into the spec, and ways to implement a GraphQL api.
 I'm very impressed with how both GraphQL and Absinthe define and implement the means to handle Authentication and Authorization in an Elixir application.
 I can see why so many developers are leveraging GraphQL to tackle large APIs.